digikar99/polymorphic-functions/README.md

 ## Why?

-- ANSI standard provided generic functions work do not work on anything more than classes and structure classes, for example, say `(array double-float)`.
+- ANSI standard provided generic functions work do not work on anything more than classes, structure classes and eql-types; for example, say `(array double-float)`.
 However, Common Lisp does provide a rich type system.
-- As of 2020, there exists [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) that allows generic-functions to be, well, fast.
+- The ANSI standard generic functions are also restricted to specializing on only `required` arguments.
+Currently, `polymorphic-functions` do have certain restrictions for combinations of optional-keyword and rest arguments; but these are primarily due to my own time-constraints than any limitation within the system.
+- `polymorphic-functions` are implemented using the metaclass `closer-mop:funcallable-standard-class` and `closer-mop:set-funcallable-instance-function`.
+As such, these are not generic functions, in the sense that at least on SBCL, making `polymorphic-function` a subclass of `generic-function` renders one unable to parse the type-lists aka specializer-lists in the required custom manner.
+This basically renders one unable to do anything with a form like `(defmethod foo ((a t) &optional ((b number) 4)) (list a b))`.
+- In addition, a compiler-note-providing compiler-macro has also been provided for compile-time optimization facilities.

+## Related Projects

 - [static-dispatch](https://github.com/alex-gutev/static-dispatch) for allowing static-functions to be generic functions to be dispatched at compile-time; this, in turn, is used by [generic-cl](https://github.com/alex-gutev/generic-cl).
-- With MOP, it might be possible to enable `cl:defmethod` on parametric types.
-No one I know of has tried this yet.
-I'm unfamiliar with MOP, and felt it might just be quicker to put this together.
-- There also exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for types. `specialization-store` has its own MOP and runs into about 3.5k LOC without tests.
+- There exists [specialization-store](https://github.com/markcox80/specialization-store) that provides support for types. `specialization-store` has its own MOP and runs into about 3.5k LOC without tests (1.6K for us; but no MOP).
 Besides the seeming code complexity, there are some aspects of `specialization-store` I didn't find very convenient.
 See [the section below](#comparison-with-specialization-store).
-- `fast-generic-functions` runs into about 900 LOC without tests.
-- `adhoc-polymorphic-functions` takes about 1.6k LOC with tests and, to me, it seems that is also fulfils the goal of `fast-generic-functions`.
-- No complaints about `static-dispatch` other than it not being suitable for types
+- No complaints about `static-dispatch` other than it not being suitable for types.
+- As of 2020, there also exists [fast-generic-functions](https://github.com/marcoheisig/fast-generic-functions) that allows generic-functions to be, well, fast.

 ## Comparison with specialization-store